bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 ### Note
 > * Custom field values are limited to **250** characters.
-> * See [Custom Fields](https://support.bigcommerce.com/s/article/Custom-Fields) in the BigCommerce Help Center for additional information on custom fields and their use-cases.
+> For additional information on custom fields and their use-cases, see [Custom Fields](https://support.bigcommerce.com/s/article/Custom-Fields).

 </div>
 </div>